WeiZ0325/weiz0325.github.io/_posts/2024-04-25-Outcomes_post.md

-# Outcomes from learning fastai course
+# Outcomes from fastai course

 Here's the table of contents: